-When I teach my freelance health writing course, I try to help writers understand exactly what’s involved in completing a project from beginning to end.
+When I teach my freelance medical writing course, I try to help writers understand the importance of being prepared, and exactly what’s involved in completing a project from beginning to end.

-I’ve been told that the course is extremely thorough in this respect – in fact, one of my current students has told me that she’ll never have nothing to do again!
+I’ve been told that the course is extremely thorough in this respect – in fact, one of my current students has told me that she’ll never have anything to do again!

 The importance of being prepared is one of the modules in the second week of the course.

 I ask students: If a client contacted you about writing a website for their cardiology practice, what would you do?

 - Would you pick up the phone and call them to talk through their requirements?